meinaart/grunt-newer/README.md

   });
 ```

-## support for non-standard Grunt-plugins
+## Support for non-standard Grunt-plugins

 Some plugins do not follow the standard Grunt file declarations.
 A good example of this is [`grunt-spritesmith`](https://npmjs.org/package/grunt-spritesmith) - This task uses multiple `src` images to produce `destImg` and `destCSS` files.